Budibase/website/content/blog/updates/2023/pricing-v3.md

 - For Premium plan customers hosting with Budibase Cloud, we've increased the internal database record limit to 25,000 and automation run limit to 5,000 - not applicable to Premium plan customers self-hosting.
 We’ve also increased the duration of backups and automation logs on the Premium plan (Cloud and Self-hosted) from 1 week to 1 month.

+- The Premium plan will now include email support.

 **Business plan:**